- Sample Floor Plans for a Two Story Cabin

 Make sure you plan for all the fixtures and appliances you will be installing.
-Will you be installing a toilet, a shower, any sinks or wash basins?
+Will you be installing a toilet, a shower, and sinks, or washbasins?
 What about washing machines and dishwashers?
-Your plan should list out everything you are planning to install now, as well as anything you may be installing in the future
+Your plan should list out everything you are planning to install now, as well as anything you may be installing in the future.

 If you plan to have water in your cabin, you will need to make sure to have a water supply.
-The main water supply pipe should generally be 3/4" or 1” pipe.
-This pipe is usually under pressure from your main water shut off and pressure tank.
+The main water supply pipe should generally be a 3/4″ or 1” pipe.
+This pipe is usually under pressure from your main water shut-off and pressure tank.
 If you plan to have hot water, split your main supply into two separate lines, one for cold and one for hot water.
 Your hot water supply line should run directly to your hot water tank.
-From here, smaller pipes, usually pex or PVC, carry the water to each individual fixture and appliance.
+From here, smaller pipes, usually per or PVC, carry the water to each individual fixture and appliance.

 Drainage, Waste, and Vent System